 Clara McKenna writes the Stella and Lyndy Mystery series about a mismatched couple who mix love, murder and horseracing in Edwardian England.
 As Anna Loan-Wilsey, she writes the Hattie Davish Mystery series set in 1890's America featuring a traveling secretary who solves crimes in every historic town she visits,

 Alyssa Maxwellwrites the bestselling The Gilded Newport Mysteries, set in Newport, RI, in the 1890s and featuring a female society reporter who is a distant cousin of the Vanderbilt family.
 She also writes the Lady and the Lady's Maid Mystery series.
-The first title in the series, A Murder Most Malicious release in December, 2015.

 Victoria Thompson writes the Edgar and multiple Agatha nominated Gaslight Mystery series featuring Sarah Brandt, a midwife in turn-of-the-20th-century New York City and Frank Malloy, a NYC police detective.
 She also writes the new Counterfeit Lady Series.

 Ashley Weaver writes the Amory Ames Mysteries set in 1930's England.
 The first in the series, Murder at Brightwell, was nominated for an Edgar Award for Best First Novel.